FoxyStoat/daily-css-images/README.md

 Do something unique.

 My attempt: I like how this turned out, I changed the calendar image a few times so this took me a little longer, but I am happy with the results.
-I used flexbox to help with the calendar dates, this saved a lot of time.
+I used flexbox to help with the calendar dates.

 * #### Daily CSS Images :: 10 Pencil Jar